 One relatively easy way to do this is to use the Driver Signature Enforcement Overrider tool (you can download it here), which allows you to sign a previously untrusted file when run as administrator.

-After getting a copy of the SECDRV.SYS file (which you could either download from here or copy from the c:\windows\system32\drivers directory on Windows Vista, 7 or 8, and then save it to the same location in Windows 10), run the DSEO tool by right-clicking dseo13b.exe and then select Run as administrator.
+After getting a copy of the SECDRV.SYS file (you can easily find the link to download it using Google search or by copying it from the C:\Windows\System32\Drivers folder in Windows Vista, 7 or 8, and then save it to the same location in Windows 10), run the DSEO tool by right-clicking dseo13b.exe and then select Run as administrator.

 Follow the instructions until you seen the main menu, then select Enable Test Mode and click Next.